 The nullifier for a note, denoted nf, is a value unique to the note that is used to prevent double-spends.
-When a transaction that contains one or more JoinSplit descriptions or Spend descriptions is entered into the block chain, all of the nullifiers for notes spent by that transaction are added to the nullifier set of the associated treestate.
+When a transaction that contains one or more JoinSplit descriptions or Spend descriptions or Action descriptions is entered into the block chain, all of the nullifiers for notes spent by that transaction are added to the nullifier set of the associated treestate.
 A transaction is not valid if it would have added a nullifier to the nullifier set that already exists in the set.

 Treestates are described in § 3.4 'Transactions and Treestates' on p.
-16, and nullifier sets are described in § 3.8 'Nullifier Sets' on p.
-19.
+17, and nullifier sets are described in § 3.9 'Nullifier Sets' on p.
+21.

-In more detail, when a note is spent, the spender creates a zero-knowledge proof that it knows (ρ, a{sk}) or (ρ, ak, nsk) , consistent with the publically disclosed nullifier and some previously committed note commitment.
+In more detail, when a note is spent, the spender creates a zero-knowledge proof that it knows $(\rho, a{sk})$ or $(\rho, ak, nsk)$ or $(\rho, ak, nk)$ , consistent with the publically disclosed nullifier and some previously committed note commitment.